Description of Initial Lesson for Beginning Trumpeter

 c.
 Twist the valve up and down and back and forth until you feel the oil is well distributed.

 d.
-Make sure the valve is properly aligned.
+Reinsert the valve, making sure it is properly aligned.
 Usually the number on the valve should be facing you.
 Put the number slightly to your right and turn clockwise until it stops.
 Screw the valve back on.
+If the valve is not aligned, it will feel like there is a sock in the instrument when you try to play it!

 e.
 Repeat this process with each valve.